P-p-H-d/mlib/README.md

 This macro needs either GCC (for nested function) or CLANG (for blocks) or a C++11 compiler (for lambda and functional) to work.

+The next synchronization point (worker\_sync) shall be present in the control flow of the current C block.

 NOTE1: Even if nested functions are used for GCC, it doesn't generate a trampoline and the stack doesn't need to be executable as all variables are captured by the library.